 Color

-The Golden Sex Link hens are white and reddish-brown, while the roosters are white except for their necks, which are reddish-brown.
+The Golden Sex Link hens are reddish-brown, while males are lighter or white.
 This is a special feature that distinguishes them from other breeds.

 Our final pro is the color of the Golden Sex Link.
 Adding a dash of color to a mixed flock is easy with these stunning hens.

-Roosters come in a variety of colors, including white, gold, and black.
-Hens, on the other hand, are a deep crimson with a gleaming sheen.
-Incorporating these into your hens’ can provide a stunning contrast.
+Females are typically reddish-brown, while males are lighter or white, especially as chicks.
+Hens, conversely, are a deep crimson with a gleaming sheen.
+Incorporating these into your hens’ diet can provide a stunning contrast.

 Size

 Golden Sex Link chickens have a thin yet sturdy structure.
-They have a flattened appearance, and the roosters weigh about 3–3.5 kg, while the hens weigh about 2-3 kg.
+They have a flattened appearance; the roosters weigh about 3–3.5 kg, while the hens weigh about 2-3 kg.

 The weight of the roosters and hens may vary depending on the genetic background of the chicken.
 It may also change over time as the chicken ages.

-For instance, the longer a female Golden Sex Link chicken lays eggs, the more weight she will lose over time.
+For instance, the longer a female Golden Sex Link chicken lays eggs, the more weight she will lose.

 Appearance